meritechsolutions/azm_db_merge/README.md

 azm_db_merge
 ============

-Use azm_db_merge.py to merge (import) all test data (parameters, Layer-3 messages, etc) from [AZENQOS Android](http://www.azenqos.com) test logs (.azm files) into a target database for further Big data or radio analysis/research/reporting uses.
+Import all LTE/WCDMA/GSM test data (radio parameters, Layer-3 messages, etc) from [AZENQOS Android](http://www.azenqos.com) test logs (.azm files) into a target database for further Big data or radio analysis/research/reporting uses.

 Notes:
 - A ".azm" file is simply a renamed zip file so you can open/extract with